 I love to celebrate the successes of our population of intercountry adopted children in New Zealand.
-We have over 700 kids adopted by New Zealanders now, largely from Russian and Romanian orphanages.
-The numbers of boys and girls are very similar, with large numbers already teenagers or about to become so.
+We have over 1,000 kids adopted by New Zealanders via ICANZ, many from Russian and Romanian orphanages, others from Thailand, Lithuania, Philippines and India.
+The numbers of boys and girls are very similar, with large numbers already young adults.

 I am thrilled when I hear of the incredible things these kids are doing.
 Just in my own small circle of friends around the country I can think of so many wonderful success stories.

 Like the boy, who, adopted at age four from a Romanian orphanage, would bang his head against the pavement in a rage of frustration while out with his family.
 Unable to run, climb or talk, he seemed intellectually disabled.
 This same boy, now a tall, handsome teenager, was later described as gifted, both academically and musically.

 Or the incredible success of not one but two girls; one from Russia and one from Romania, who represent their regions in top grade young women’s soccer.
 Considering that there are only a handful of internationally adopted girls in their age group, it is quite extraordinary that both should reach such heights.
 It is a testament to their health, fitness and level of determination that they have achieved this.
 There is no stopping girls like these.